makersacademy/rps-challenge/README.md

 Tests
 -----

+- Cucumber Tests

 ```
 Feature: Pleasing the Makers Academy Marketeers
   In order to unwind after a hard day
-  As a fan of simple games
+  As a fan of casual games
-  I want to register my name and play RPS
+  I want to play RPS

   Scenario: Homepage
     Given I am on the homepage
     Then I should see "Play Rock-Paper-Scissors!"
-    Then the page should have "Play" button
+    Then the page should have "Play RPS" button

+Feature: Giving the player the RPS experience
+  In order to play RPS
+  As someone with far too much spare time
+  I want to register my name and play RPS

   Scenario: Enter the game without a name
     Given I am on the homepage